PRO-021, Version 2.0, 10 June 2021

 The Museum may decline to investigate a complaint if it is assessed to be unreasonable or groundless.

-The person handling the complaint should seek advice from the Museum’s Legal Services section in relation to the handling of any complaint or feedback, as appropriate.
-The Manager, Legal Services must be consulted in relation to significant complaints or claims, for example:
+The investigator must seek advice from the Museum’s Legal Services section in relation to significant complaints or claims, for example:

 - situations where legal action against the Museum or relating to Museum actions is threatened or foreshadowed

-- where a decision or action of the Museum is subject to appeal or challenge lodged with an external entity, for example the Commonwealth Ombudsman or the Australian Human Rights Commission.
+- where a decision or action of the Museum is subject to appeal or challenge lodged with an external entity, for example the Commonwealth Ombudsman.

-The person handling the complaint should undertake the investigation as quickly as possible.
+The investigator should undertake the investigation as quickly as possible.
 The way in which the complaint is to be investigated will vary depending on the nature of the complaint.
 It may be necessary to interview or seek further information from the complainant, Museum employees or persons external to the Museum.
 A written record must be kept of information provided orally.

-Where appropriate, the person handling the complaint should contact the complainant to provide them with updates on progress of the investigation.
+Where appropriate, the investigator should contact the complainant to provide them with updates on progress of the investigation.

 When the investigation is complete, the complainant should be advised of the outcome of the investigation or the decision reached (subject to any privacy or confidentiality considerations that may apply).
 An interim explanation or preliminary view may also be given.
 Complainants should be given an opportunity to comment on contrary information or claims from another source before a decision is made to dismiss the complaint.